Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Maslow's pyramid
 McNamara fallacy https://en.wikipedia.org/wiki/McNamara_fallacy
-mediocrity principle = if an item is drawn at random from one of several sets or categories, it's more likely to come from the most numerous category than from any one of the less numerous categories https://en.wikipedia.org/wiki/Mediocrity_principle mental Health: I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. mental models +++ TODO LIST  https://fs.blog/mental-models/ method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger microaggressions mimetic Theory of Conflict: People who are similar are more likely to fight than people who are different.
+mediocrity principle = if an item is drawn at random from one of several sets or categories, it's more likely to come from the most numerous category than from any one of the less numerous categories https://en.wikipedia.org/wiki/Mediocrity_principle mental health = I am not my thoughts and rather than feeling like I needed to have control of every situation, that by surrendering that control, I will have more control over my life than I ever did before. method of learning +++ https://jamesclear.com/great-speeches/2007-usc-law-school-commencement-address-by-charlie-munger microaggressions mimetic Theory of Conflict: People who are similar are more likely to fight than people who are different.
 That’s why Civil Wars and family feuds create the worst conflicts.
 The closer two people are and the more equality between them, the greater the potential for conflict.